Henri-Mikael-Korpela/redguy/README.md

 # RedGuy - A basic Commodore 64 game test

-I decided to try to program in C64 assembly at some point and here is the result.
+I decided to try to program in C64 assembly at some point in 2022 and here is the result.

 You can move around using a red figure called RedGuy.
 If you press a joystick button, you can perform an epilectic background color change.